thradams/Castle-NodeJs/README.md

 ## Installing Castle

-Castle command-line runs on Node.js and is available on NPM.
+Castle command-line runs on Node.js and is available on NPM. (not yet)

 ## Create a project